-Prerequisites: All HCA/HIT courses required for the bachelor's degree must be completed or concurrently enrolled.
+Prerequisites: All HCA and HIT courses required for the bachelor's degree must be completed or concurrently enrolled.

 The topics covered in this course are based on current events and issues in the field of healthcare administration.
-Students choose a project that will benefit their existing or potential employer or the HCA program.

 Health Information Administration (HIA)